-So it’s no surprise that another drug, Tramadol, has been popping up in medical journals in recent years as a candidate.
+So it’s no surprise that another drug, Tramadol, has been popping up in medical journals in recent years as a potential solution.

-A bit like Dapoxetine, Tramadol wasn’t designed for this purpose.
-It’s actually a synthetic opioid analgesic used for moderate to severe pain relief.
+A bit like Dapoxetine, Tramadol wasn’t designed for this purpose though; it’s actually a synthetic opioid analgesic used for moderate to severe pain relief.

 The pain, the pleasure and the near dependency

-A few years ago I had major surgery, and was given a healthy supply of Tramadol to take home from hospital to manage the pain.
-What they didn’t realise, and I’d forgotten, was that I’d also been given a large amount by my own doctor.
-I ended up with more than 200 x 50mg pills.
+A few years ago I had major surgery, and was given a large supply of Tramadol to take home from hospital to manage the pain.
+What they didn’t realize, and I’d forgotten, was that I’d also been given a large amount by my own doctor.
+I ended up with more than 200 x 50 mg pills.

-The problem was though that I twice experienced an issue with dependency on the tramadol developing.
-Firstly, I was craving a top-up every 6 hours for pain relief when taking them after surgery.
+The problem was though that I twice experienced an issue with dependency on the Tramadol developing.
+First, I was craving a top up every 6 hours for pain relief when taking them after surgery.
 It took a conscious effort to cut down and stop.

 Not so great after all then!

-My experience was obviously just one person’s, and very subjective.
-Nonetheless it does seem to highlight three key points that researchers make:
+Of course, this was just my experience Nonetheless it does seem to highlight three key points that researchers make:

 - That Tramadol can help with premature ejaculation.